 Yet none of these revolutions caused the massive fallout people feared.

 We can’t guarantee this won’t happen in the case of automation, of course, but Mike did have a suggestion as to how we can make it less likely.

-Successful organisations, he said, will not only empower and enable people of all ages to do their best work, but will “recognise that their human workforce will increasingly be their key differentiator.”
+Successful organizations, he said, will not only empower and enable people of all ages to do their best work, but will “recognize that their human workforce will increasingly be their key differentiator.”